A Perspective on Time towards Wireless 6G: Timing in Point-to-Point Communication Models

 The elementary unit in Shannon's model is the \emph{channel use}, specified through the probabilistic relation $p(y|x)$ between input $x$ and output $y$.
-Strictly speaking, timing is \emph{absent} from Shannon's communication model, as the model only specifies that, for example, if $j>i$, then the $j-$th channel use should occur later than the $i-$th channel use.
-However, the model does not specify \emph{(i)}, that the time interval between two adjacent channel uses should be constant, and \emph{(ii)}, what is the value of a time interval between any two adjacent channel uses.
+The sequence of channel uses $x_1, x_2, \ldots x_n$ are causally connected, such that, for $i<j$, $x_i$ takes place before $x_j$.
+Nevertheless, strictly speaking, timing is \emph{absent} from Shannon's communication model.
+To elaborate, it should be noted that the model does not specify \emph{(i)} that the time interval between two adjacent channel uses should be constant, and \emph{(ii)} what is the value of a time interval between any two adjacent channel uses.

+Shannon's model is a mathematical model and in order to connect it to a physical quantity, such as time, we need to specify additional parameters.
 We emphasize these points, as they go against the common view on communication systems, which assumes \emph{a priori} that there is a constant time interval $T$ between two adjacent channel uses, such that a data packet that requires $n$ channel uses takes a time $nT$.
 Indeed, the norm in communication systems is that channel uses occur periodically, as a result of a certain sampling process.
 If periodic Nyquist sampling is assumed, the period between two samples is $\frac{1}{2B}$, where $B$ is the used bandwidth.
 The time $T_n$ that corresponds to $n$ channel uses is then

 Nevertheless, once a time duration is associated with $T_n$, for each $n>0$, then latency of a given packet transmission is directly defined\footnote{Strictly speaking, the duration of a packet with $n$ channel uses is $\frac{n-1}{2B}$, counting that the first channel use occurs at time $0$, but considering that $n\gg 1$ we will neglect this fact throughout the discussion.} as $T_n$.
 This is one common way in which timing enters the Shannon communication model.